-Company culture is so much more than some waffle on your website, or an abstract word cloud in a CI guide.
-It’s the energy and the essence of an organisation, it’s the meter by which big decisions are measured and hard asks are answered.
-Your company’s culture can’t be defined in a snappy campaign, a vision statement, or a cute photo montage at the back of internal newsletter.
+Company culture is so much more than some waffle on your website or an abstract word cloud in a CI guide.
+It’s the energy and the essence of an organization, it’s the meter by which big decisions are measured and hard asks are answered.
+Your company’s culture can’t be defined in a snappy campaign, a vision statement, or a cute photo montage at the back of the internal newsletter.
 It has to be lived, by everyone, every day.

 And hey, when it’s right, it’s right.

 We send out a monthly newsletter in which we share the very best in B2B thinking, and we also run biannual ‘S&M Forum’ events for knowledge-sharing, networking and cocktails.
 Interested?
 You can subscribe below for updates…

 Your account will be closed and all data will be permanently deleted and cannot be recovered.
 Are you sure?